etan18/Obsidian-Notes/Computer Science/Machine Structures/threads.md

 >[!pencil] Atomic Operations
 >Synchronization is made possible via atomic operations.
 These are methods which are guaranteed to always run to completion or not run at all.
 These are indivisible operations (commonly, loads and stores are atomic).

-**Mutual exclusion** is a basic method for synchronization that uses *locks*.
+**Mutual exclusion** (mutex) is a basic method for synchronization that uses *locks*.
 This method ensures that only a single thread is performing an action at any given time.
 - Only one thread can "hold" the lock at any time.
 Before performing an action, check if the lock is available and acquire it.
 - Perform the action.
 This part is known as the **critical section**.
 - Return the lock upon completion of the action.